Why we’re witnessing a new golden age in advertising

 — BrewDog (@BrewDog) March 18, 2020

-Another thing leading big brands to smaller agencies is that a lot of advertising work is now being parceled out on a project to project basis, as opposed to the legacy Agency of Record model.
+Another thing leading big brands to smaller agencies is that a lot of advertising work is now being parceled out on a project by project basis, as opposed to the legacy Agency of Record model.
 Historically, many top global ad agencies were built on the back of retainer business, where, say, Ford, McDonald’s, or Domino’s picks one agency for all its creative work.
 Now, with the amount of creative marketing required at an ever-increasing pace across so many different media, many brands are choosing to maintain a number of different relationships over monogamy.

-When asked if the pandemic played any role in Domino’s decision to move its creative account to WorkInProgress, D’Elia told AdAge, “Absolutely.”
+When asked if the pandemic played any role in Domino’s decision to move its creative account to WorkInProgress, D’Elia told AdAge, “absolutely.”
 In the second quarter of 2020, Domino’s had to move faster than it ever had before, and he anticipated the need to move even more quickly in the post-pandemic era.
 “I want to be prepared to operate in that new environment,” he said.

-On Zoom, no one is looking at how big your company is
+ON ZOOM, NO ONE IS LOOKING AT HOW BIG YOUR COMPANY IS

 Every independent agency founder I spoke with all said the pandemic has opened more brands up to the idea of taking creative projects to smaller, indie shops, and that the working realities have helped level the playing field in many ways.

-UnCommon’s Jameson says that the remote work-from-home environment has been a boon to winning business.
+Uncommon’s Jameson says that the remote work-from-home environment has been a boon to winning business.
 “When on Zoom, no one is looking at how big your agency building is.
 You’re just engaging with the people on that call, making size almost irrelevant,” says Jameson.
 “It has leveled the playing field.
 If everyone’s on Zoom, I can work with someone in Cornwall or somewhere in America.
 It may not have worked that well before, but it does now.
 That’s made things much easier.”

 It’s also enabled smaller shops to recruit and work with great creative talent wherever they may be, instead of just the folks who can commute into the office.
 “That allows us to pick some of the best talent in the world and give them a call about your brief, getting them to help out on a particular pitch or project,” Jameson adds.

 Looking to the year ahead, Hahn says that now that more and more brands have had the experience of working with smaller independent shops, it will be difficult to slow down that momentum.
-“I don’t think brands want things to go back to normal now that they’ve seen how things can work better,” says Hahn.
+“I don’t think brands want things to go back to ‘normal’ now that they’ve seen how things can work better,” says Hahn.
 “There’s always a need for the big global holding company.
 [But] I think it’s going to evolve from project-based to a year-long contract, to starting off with brands and growing with them.
 It’s not just a project but a relationship that you have for years with a piece of their business.”

 For WorkInProgress cofounder and chief creative officer Matt Talbot, he doesn’t see the resurgence of small indies as a trend.
 “It’s here to stay, because it’s about the people working on your business,” he says.
 “What agency is giving me the team I want and I love?
 There are big agencies that can do that.
 It’s not exclusive to smaller shops.
 It’s about the relationships, and there are bigger agencies that do it well—that was us for a long time with Domino’s at CPB.
 I just think it’s a bit easier to do that in a smaller agency.”